CICIFLY/Data-Analytics-Projects/How to Choose Proper Plots/readme.md

     numeric vs numeric : scatterplot

-    numeric vs categorical : violin and box plot
+    numeric vs categorical : violin and box plot to use a violin plot if you have a lot of data and the distributions are meaningful, to use a box plot or bar chart if you have less data, or the distributions are less reliable

     categorical vs categorical : clustered bar chart